Joan Timeche, MBA

 In 2009, she received the American Indian Business Leaders Advocate of the Year Award for her work in promoting and cultivating Native American entrepreneurship.
 And in 2010, Timeche was named "Woman of the Year" by the Phoenix Indian Center.

-Watch videos of Joan on the Indigenous Governance Database.
+Learn more from Joan on the Indigenous Governance Database.